Signal Integration with Advanced Webhooks Guide

 Flow Destination

-- Select Advanced Webhook as the Action.
+- Choose Advanced Webhooks as the destination action.

 Mappings